siavash119/qtchan/README.md

 * ctrl+f to search and filter
 * r manually refreshes thread
 * q opens up post form, shift+enter to post from there
+* focus the bottom lineEdit to load captcha; press enter to verify/reload
 * e expands all images and auto expands future posts on current tab
 * ctrl+plus/minus to zoom in/zoom out text
 * ctrl+9/0 to scale down/up images